POSYDON-code/POSYDON/docs/_source/troubleshooting-faqs/code-questions.rst

 7. **Can I run POSYDON on an HPC facility?**
     - Answer: Absolutely!
 Refer to `our HPC guide <../tutorials-examples/population-synthesis/pop_syn.ipynb>`_ for detailed instructions on running POSYDON in an HPC environment.

+8. **Help, I'm stuck!
+Where can I get support?**
+    - Please check `our email group <https://groups.google.com/g/posydon-users>`_ if your question hasn't been answered yet.
+    Otherwise, please email us at posydon-users [at] googlegroups.com

-8. **How can I stay updated with the latest features and updates?**
+9. **How can I stay updated with the latest features and updates?**
     - Answer: You can regularly visit our `official website <https://posydon.org>`_ for news and updates.
-Also, consider subscribing to our mailing list.

-9. **I've come across a FAILED binary.
+10. **I've come across a FAILED binary.
 What does this mean?**
     - Answer: A FAILED binary is one that has encountered an error during the simulation due to the default flow and steps of POSYDON being unable to evolve them.
     This can be due to a variety of reasons:

-    - The evolutionary state of the binary does not have appropriate grids.
+    - The evolutionary state of the binary is not represented in the currently supported stellar evolution grids.
     For example, we do not have a grid for Roche lobe overflow between two helium stars.
     - The binary has masses outside the grid range.
 For example, the HMS-HMS grid does not contain binaries with a secondary mass below 0.5.
     - The binary could not be matched to single star or a binary due to a too large matching error.